 - Half Double Crochet Stitch

 - 2.5 mm Crochet Hook

-- blunt Tapestry Needle
+- Tapestry Needle

 Use the check boxes to mark your finished rounds, rows and steps.